vipulpathak113/FrontendInterviewQuestions/README.md

   But in this the object set as key are not garbage collected so we use weakmap;

-- Set can store any primitive value but weakset can only store objects these are also usedd to garbage collect object
+- Set can store any primitive value but weakset can only store objects these are also used to garbage collect object

 ---